LiYangWang95/liyangwang95.github.io/cv.md

 >\- Industrial automation (VFD, motors, HMI, and power supplies)
 \- Refined the end-user interface of a intelligent pumping system solution
 \- Attended the GreenTech 2019 as exhibitor @Amsterdam RAI
-\- Technical customer support - firmware update
+\- Technical customer support: firmware update
 \- Creating and translating technical documents from related fields

 # Skills